9 MMA Choke Moves That Make Opponents Tap Fast!

 Often credited to mixed martial artist Tony de Souza from Peru, this is one of the rarest submissions in mixed martial arts competition.

-To date it’s only been performed twice in the UFC, by C.B.
+To date, it’s only been performed twice in the UFC, by C.B.
 Dollaway against Jesse Taylor and Brad Pickett against Kyle Dietz.
-At Bellator 46, Pat Curran produced a Peruvian Necktie on Luis Palomino, who is ironically, a Peruvian.
+At Bellator 46, Pat Curran produced a Peruvian Necktie on Luis Palomino, who is, ironically, a Peruvian.

-The opportunity for this submission often materializes after an opponent has had a takedown stuffed, leaving the attacker’s torso positioned above their head.
-From there, one arm slides under the neck and through under the opposite shoulder where the the other hand clasps it in place, trapping one of the opponents arms in the process.
+From there, one arm slides under the neck and under the opposite shoulder, where the other hand clasps it in place, trapping one of the opponent’s arms in the process.

 9. D’Arce Choke